What is Juneteenth and Why is it a Holiday?

 Ways to Celebrate Juneteenth

-Juneteenth has been commemorated in various ways over the years.
+Juneteenth has been commemorated in various ways over the years, including parades, picnics and festivals, the Library of Congress reports.

 Flowers likes to support Black businesses on and around Juneteenth — although she said this extends outside of the holiday, as well.